 Marek is now 32 and a proud season ticket holder.
 “I always knew I was going to have season tickets for the team I love”.
 Like myself and many other fans, he’s stuck with the team through thick and thin and with recent offseason moves, he also shares the same hopes of the die-hard Bulls faithful.

 “I feel like a kid again, because I know we have something great in the making.
 We will rise and I know this team can win again!”

 Will it be this season?
 Well that all hinges on the health of Derrick Rose.
-I think a large portion of Bulls fans are quietly confident that he can see the season through, but of course there are those who remain sceptical given his recent injury woes.
+I think a large portion of Bulls fans are quietly confident that he can see the season through, but of course, there are those who remain skeptical given his recent injury woes.
 I can’t blame them.